Ruskin Museum, Coniston

 History, tourist information, and nearby accommodation

-This small, award-winning museum tells the tale of Coniston's past, including the stories of the most famous names associated with the village; John Ruskin, Donald Campbell, and Arthur Ransome.
+The Ruskin Museum in Coniston is an award-winning museum that tells the tale of Coniston's past, including the stories of the most famous names associated with the village; John Ruskin, Donald Campbell, and Arthur Ransome.

 In addition to the Ruskin exhibits, there are displays of local history, including prehistoric artefacts, the geology of Coniston Fell, and geography of the Coniston area.
 The role played by copper mining and slate quarrying in the region is explained, and there are tools and other articles associated with both occupations on display.